IamGioLeo/SDM-Project-Minesweeper/README.md

 ## Requirements

 - Internet connection for automatic JDK download (if Java 25 is not installed)
-- Gradle Wrapper included (no manual Gradle installation required)s
+- Gradle Wrapper included (no manual Gradle installation required)

 ## Build and Run